 Around a quarter to four on the morning of 10 April 1992, Margaret Thatcher left the house of her friend and former adviser Alistair McAlpine, where she had been watching the results of the previous day’s general election.
 As the former prime minister stepped out into the gloaming, the press was waiting, eager to record her verdict on the Conservative Party’s surprise victory under her successor, John Major.
 True to form, she was unambiguous: ‘It is a great night.
 It is the end of socialism.’

 When the Iron Lady passed away, two days before the 21st anniversary of that election, there were few in Britain who would have regarded the second half of her proclamation as anything other than fact.
-The only politician to have attracted popular support for socialism during her tenure as Tory leader was Tony Benn, and by the time he followed her to the grave a year later he had been one of political history’s also-rans for over three decades.
+The only politician to have inspired popular support for socialism during her tenure as Tory leader was Tony Benn, and by the time he followed her to the grave a year later he had been one of political history’s also-rans for over three decades.
 Indeed, only in a country thoroughly inoculated against leftism could such a man have become a national treasure.
 As Benn himself used to put it, ‘It’s because I’m harmless now’.

 Perhaps not, though.
 One thing both Wedgie and Maggie shared was a faith in the lasting power of ideology.
 They each relished the contesting of ideas; not simply because debate is sport, but because they believed the victor would mould the future.
 For all that their visions differed, the intent was remarkably similar.
 To quote Thatcher: ‘Economics are the method; the object is to change the heart and soul.’